Jeffrey Wright: Early life and education

-He graduated from St. Albans School and attended Amherst College, receiving a bachelor's degree in political science, planning to attend law school, but chose instead to study acting.
-He also played Lacrosse for Amherst.
+He graduated from St. Albans School and attended Amherst College, where he received a bachelor's degree in political science with plans to attend law school.
+However, during his junior year, he was inspired by a friend's performance in an acting class.
+This prompted him to enroll in that same acting elective the following semester, ultimately leading him to abandon his legal ambitions and pursue a career in acting.
+He also played lacrosse for Amherst.
 After attending the MFA acting program at the New York University Tisch School of the Arts for two months in 1988, he left to appear in Les Blancs at Arena Stage before transferring with it to the Huntington Theatre Company and deciding to be an actor full-time.